Gulag: Culture

 The Gulag spanned nearly four decades of Soviet and East European history and affected millions of individuals.
 Its cultural impact was enormous.
 The Gulag has become a major influence on contemporary Russian thinking, and an important part of modern Russian folklore.
-Many songs by the authors-performers known as the bards, most notably Vladimir Vysotsky and Alexander Galich, neither of whom ever served time in the camps, describe life inside the Gulag and glorified the life of "Zeks".
+Many songs by the authors-performers known as the bards, most notably Vladimir Vysotsky and Alexander Galich, neither of whom served time in the camps, describe life inside the Gulag and glorified the life of "zeks".
 Words and phrases which originated in the labor camps became part of the Russian/Soviet vernacular in the 1960s and 1970s.
 The memoirs of Alexander Dolgun, Aleksandr Solzhenitsyn, Varlam Shalamov and Yevgenia Ginzburg, among others, became a symbol of defiance in Soviet society.
 These writings harshly chastised the Soviet people for their tolerance and apathy regarding the Gulag, but at the same time provided a testament to the courage and resolve of those who were imprisoned.

 Another cultural phenomenon in the Soviet Union linked with the Gulag was the forced migration of many artists and other people of culture to Siberia.
 This resulted in a Renaissance of sorts in places like Magadan, where, for example, the quality of theatre production was comparable to Moscow's and Eddie Rosner played jazz.